 A lifelong runner, Patrick

-has completed twenty-three marathons, including Dublin, Honolulu, New York, and seventeen consecutive Boston Marathons since
+has completed twenty-four marathons, including Dublin, Honolulu, New York, and eighteen consecutive Boston Marathons since

 2002.
 He ranks his 290th place finish (out of 18,000) at Boston in 2004 as his best effort to date, although surviving